Dennis Boutsikaris: Early life and education

-Boutsikaris was born in Newark, New Jersey, to a Greek American father and Jewish mother, and grew up in Berkeley Heights, New Jersey.
-He took up acting while a student at Governor Livingston High School, because he felt he was too small to succeed in athletics.
-A graduate of Hampshire College in Amherst, Massachusetts, Boutsikaris toured the country with John Houseman's The Acting Company doing classical theatre.
+Boutsikaris was born to William and Jane (née Burg) Boutsikaris in Newark, New Jersey.
+His father was a Greek-American Christian while his mother Jane was Jewish, with her parents immigrating from Minsk, Russian Empire.
+He grew up in Berkeley Heights, New Jersey.
+He took up acting while a student at Governor Livingston High School.
+A graduate of Hampshire College in Amherst, Massachusetts, Boutsikaris toured the country with John Houseman's The Acting Company.

 Career

 Boutsikaris' film credits include leading roles in *batteries not included, The Dream Team, Crocodile Dundee II, Boys on the Side and In Dreams, among many others.
-His most recent indie films include Cherry Crush, The Education of Charlie Banks, Calling It Quits, ”The Bourne Legacy” and “Money Monster”.
-He is Paul Wolfowitz in Oliver Stone's "W." In 2012, he co-starred in The Bourne Legacy, the fourth installment of the successful Bourne franchise.
+His more recent films include Cherry Crush, The Education of Charlie Banks, Calling It Quits, and Money Monster.
+He played Paul Wolfowitz in Oliver Stone's W. In 2012, he co-starred in The Bourne Legacy, the fourth installment of the successful Bourne franchise.

 On television, he had the lead in the series Stat, The Jackie Thomas Show, and Misery Loves Company.
 He has also had recurring roles on Sidney Lumet's 100 Centre Street, Nurse, Trinity, ER, Law & Order and Showtime's Shameless.

-Boutsikaris had a leading part in episode 20 of the second season of the hit CBS show Person of Interest which aired in the USA on Thursday, April 26, 2013.
-He was part of NBC's State of Affairs, the TV series that marks the return to series television of Katherine Heigl.
-In 2012, he also made an appearance as Jack Quayle in the season 2 episode "Collateral Damage" of the CBS show Blue Bloods.
-From 2015 to 2022, he played the role of lawyer Rich Schweikart in the first, second, then fourth through sixth seasons of the American series Better Call Saul.
+Boutsikaris appeared in an episode of the second season of the show Person of Interest, the second season of Blue Bloods, and in the pilot episode of State of Affairs.
+From 2015 to 2022, he played the role of lawyer Rich Schweikart in the American series Better Call Saul.
 In 2017, Boutsikaris was cast in the recurring role of Henry Roarke on the ABC thriller series Quantico.
+In 2017–2018 Boutsikaris played a recurring role as Malcolm Croft, a professor at MIT and Liam's mentor in CBS's Salvation.

 He has starred in over 20 TV movies, including Chasing the Dragon, And Then There Was One, Three Faces of Karen, Survival on the Mountain, Beyond Betrayal, and as Woody Allen in the miniseries Love and Betrayal: The Mia Farrow Story (with Patsy Kensit).